 About the Host School

 The school was established in 1946 and has over 3,000 students.
-The campus, built by Xishan district, covers 320,000 square metres and is extremely beautiful.
-The gardens are lovely, fish can be seen swimming in the river, flowers bloom throughout the year and there are many sections of bamboo woodland.
+The campus, built by Xishan district, covers 320,000 square metres and is very attractive.
+The botanical gardens are lovely, flowers bloom throughout the year and there are many sections of bamboo woodland.

 Jiangsu Tianyi High School, one of the provincial key high schools, has been checked and accepted as a national exemplary high school by the Education Commission of Jiangsu Province and entitled the 'National Advanced School of Moral Education' by the Ministry of Education of China.